ThePurox/Hexatana-RGB/README.md

 You can now optionally stabilize the MCU with pin headers and solder the MCU to the main PCB.

 ## Soldering in the diodes
+There exist two versions of the PCB, one has silkscreen marking for the orientation of the diodes, in the other one the shape of the solderpads indicates the direction of the diodes.

+### silkscreen marking
 On the top side of the PCB you will find a lot of `U`-shaped markings in with `Dx` where `x` is a number $\in \{1-36,73\}$ next to them
 The top side of the diodes shows a vertical line followed by the letters T4, i.e. it looks like  `|T4`.
 The diode has to be solder to the PCB such that the vertical line is on the closed side of the `U`-marking.